I feel a rant coming on.

 – Keep the character count to around 59 characters (with spaces).

 A lot of people look at page Titles as “the place that we stick our keyphrases so Google knows what the page is about.”
-But Titles are much more than that – they are actually your first conversions opportunity off the search engine results page.
+But Titles are much more than that – they are actually your first conversion opportunity off the search engine results page.

 So it’s essential to create a clickable Title – one that people will read and think “That site has exactly what I need” and will select your listing over the others.